F1tenth-labs/Lab-2/README.md

 Optionally: update your maintainer, maintainer email, and description

 #### package.xml
-If you updated your maintainer and such, copy that information to this file aswell
+If you updated your maintainer and such, copy that information to this file as well

 We just changed the names of our executables so when we run our nodes we can choose to run either c++ or python

 ## Implement
-### Get the necessary prerequiste information
+### Get the necessary prerequisite information
 #### Learn about the topics
-We first want to know about the topics we are publishing to and subcribing from.
+We first want to know about the topics we publish and subscribe to.

-After **running the simulator in a seperate window** we can try listing all the topics.
+After **running the simulator in a separate window** we can try listing all the topics.
 ```BASH
 ○ → ros2 topic list
 /clicked_point